bernardessel/6G-Microgrid-Slicing-Simulation/README.md

 ![Domain](https://img.shields.io/badge/Domain-Telecoms%20%7C%20Smart%20Grid-green)

 ## 📌 Project Overview
-This repository contains the MATLAB simulation framework and research documentation for a 6G-enabled Network Slicing architecture designed specifically for Microgrid environments.
+This repository contains the MATLAB simulation framework and research documentation for a 6G-enabled Network Slicing architecture designed specifically for Microgrid environments.It also simulates a 6G-enabled microgrid communication network using Software-Defined Networking (SDN).
+It implements a Network Slicing algorithm to prioritize critical grid protection signals over routine smart meter data.

 As Microgrids integrate more Distributed Energy Resources (DERs), they require communication networks that can handle two conflicting demands:
 1. Ultra-Reliability & Low Latency (URLLC): For critical protection relays and fault isolation (Target: <1ms latency).